tshirtman/CV/README.md

   PyInstaller, Innosetup, Buildozer, Windows, Linux, OSX, BLE, JNI, Cython, Bash, Bourn Shell, Makefile.
 GLSL, Electron, ELK, LIDAR, GitLab

-- Interaction/Multimedia development with Kivy:
+  - Interaction/Multimedia development with `Kivy`:
-    - Design, implementation, integration of mutlitouch & tangible UX for multiple clients, and internal products.
+    - Design, implementation, integration of multitouch & `tangible` UX for multiple clients, and products.
-    - Development of a patented method to detect and classify phygital markers, allowing customers to configure their objects, and send detection info to third party application, into a product (ObjectViz).
+    - Development of a patented method to detect and classify `phygital` markers, allowing customers to configure their objects, and send detection info to third party application, into a product (ObjectViz).
-    - Design and implementation of a Tangible application framework, with a plugin discovery system, and ability to define interaction with external applications, with custom UI to physical objets on multitouch tables.
+    - Design and implementation of a `Tangible application framework`, with a plugin discovery system, and ability to define interaction with external applications, with custom UI to physical objects on multitouch tables.
-    - Design and development of a data exploration solution, Tangible Data, delegating tasks to R, and displaying the result both natively in Kivy and Electron using web technologies.
+    - Design and development of a data exploration solution, Tangible Data, delegating computations to `R`, and displaying the result both natively in `Kivy` and `Electron` using web technologies.
-    - Design and development of a drag and drop CMS for tangible applications, allowing users to attach multimedia content to objects.
+    - Design and development of a drag and drop CMS for tangible applications, allowing users to attach multimedia content to physical objects.
     - Design and implementation of a cryptographic license system, to tie distributed software to customer's computers.
 Implementation of a dongle based license solution to allow for license portability.
-    - Development of a 3D point cloud visualisation system for LIDAR data, with multitouch navigation, level of detail loading by proximity to camera, working smoothly with dozens of millions of points.
+    - Development of a 3D point cloud visualisation system for `LIDAR` data, with multitouch navigation, level of detail loading by proximity to camera, working smoothly with dozens of millions of points.
-    - Implement Arduino based applications to drive boards managing LEDs and RFIDs.
+    - Implement `Arduino` based applications to drive boards managing LEDs and `RFID` readers.
-    - Implement usage data collection and presentation using the ELK stack.
+    - Implement usage data collection and presentation using the `ELK` stack.
     - Real time display of twitter search results and SMS messages  and physical interaction associated to them.
+    - And a lot of custom multimedia applications for clients…
   - DevOps
-    - Deployment and maintenance of multiple critical infrastructure software, (Gitlab, Jenkins, Sentry, Wordpress, Zulip and others).
+    - Deployment and maintenance of multiple critical infrastructure software, (`Gitlab`, `Jenkins`, `Sentry`, `Wordpress`, `Zulip` and others).
-    - Continuous delivery of packages of multiple projects, using Gitlab-CI and custom docker images.
+    - Continuous delivery of packages of multiple projects, using `Gitlab-CI` and custom docker images.
-    - Packaging for Windows, OSX, Linux, using PyInstaller, InnoSetup, and custom scripts.
+    - Packaging for `Windows`, `OSX`, `Linux`, using `PyInstaller`, `InnoSetup`, and custom scripts.
-    - Packaging and internal hosting of Python and Cython packages, that other internal applications depends on.
+    - Packaging and internal hosting of `Python` and `Cython` packages, that other internal applications depends on.

 Projects for: Paco Rabanne, Armani, SNCF, EDF, Glenmorangie, ATS, WNE,